 17 "4.
-5. This Plan releases land from the Green Belt to enable the needs for housing and employment development to be met in full over the Plan period from 1 April 2020 until up to 31 March 203 7 5, in the most sustainable locations.
-Other land is removed from the Green Belt and safeguarded to allow for longer term housing and / or employment needs to be met after 31 March 203 7 5.
-Such Safeguarded Land is not All changes to provide clarity and ensure consistency with the NPPF.
-17-18 Cities Fund Regeneration Partnership, through the provision of quality housing, new commercial activity, upgraded infrastructure and the overall improvement of the social and economic viability of the Borough on a phased basis.
-Re-number existing criteria 4-10 to 5-11. partnership with the English Cities Fund.
-For clarity.
-17 Previously Developed Land, by, for example, setting lower thresholds for developer contributions on previously developed sites to reflect the higher costs and lower sales values typically associated with redeveloping such sites, where appropriate.
-Addition of new section 4 into policy: 4.
-Comprehensive regeneration of the wider Borough will be delivered by the English A factual update following the Council entering into a strategic allocated for development in the Plan period and planning permission for permanent development should only be granted following an update full review of this Plan.
+5. This Plan releases land from the Green Belt to enable the needs for housing and employment development to be met in full over the Plan period from 1 April 2020 until up to 31 March 20375, in the most sustainable locations.
+Other land is removed from the Green Belt and safeguarded to allow for longer term housing and / or employment needs to be met after 31 March 20375.
+Such Safeguarded Land is not allocated for development in the Plan period and planning permission for permanent development should only be granted following an update full review of this Plan.
 Within the remaining areas of Green Belt (shown on the Policies Map) new development shall be regarded as inappropriate unless it falls within one of the exceptions set out in the National Planning Policy Framework (or any successor document).
 Inappropriate development in the Green Belt shall not be approved except in very special circumstances.
 Delivery of compensatory improvement measures within areas remaining in the Green Belt will be required following any release of Green Belt land for development purposes.
 Details of such improvements will be considered during the development management process and assessed on an individual application basis."
 "67.
-Parkside West and Parkside East form that will make a major contribution to the transformational employment opportunity sites that will make a major contribution to the economic development of St. Helens Borough and beyond.
-Development that prejudices their development in accordance with Policies LPA04, and LPA10 and LPA12 will not be allowed."
+Parkside West and Parkside East form transformational employment opportunity sites that will make a major contribution to the economic development of St. Helens Borough and beyond.
+Development that prejudices their development in accordance with Policies LPA04, and LPA12 will not be allowed."
+22 Key Settlements Plar Figure 4.1 (Key Settlements Plan) updated to reflect MMs to allocations and safeguarded land.
+22 Reasoned Justification "4.6.9 This will ensure that the changes to the Green Belt endure well beyond 203 7 5, avoiding the need for another Green Belt review for a substantial period, and giving a clear indication of the potential location of future development and associated infrastructure needs.